Tilted Hardy paradoxes for device-independent randomness extraction: Abstract

 \section{Abstract}

 The device-independent paradigm has had spectacular successes in randomness generation, key distribution and self-testing, however most of these results have been obtained under the assumption that parties hold trusted and private random seeds.
 In efforts to relax the assumption of measurement independence, Hardy's non-locality tests have been proposed as ideal candidates.
-In this paper, we introduce a family of tilted Hardy paradoxes that allow to self-test general pure two-qubit entangled states, as well as certify up to $1$ bit of local randomness with arbitrarily limited measurement independence.
-We then use these tilted Hardy tests to obtain an improvement in the generation rate in the state-of-art randomness amplification protocols against adversaries holding quantum as well as non-signaling side information.
-Finally, we propose a family of Hardy tests for maximally entangled states of local dimension $4, 8$ that allow to certify up to the maximum possible $2 \log d$ bits of global randomness.
+In this paper, we introduce a family of tilted Hardy paradoxes that allow to self-test general pure two-qubit entangled states, as well as certify up to $1$ bit of local randomness.
+We then use these tilted Hardy tests to obtain an improvement in the generation rate in the state-of-the-art randomness amplification protocols for Santha-Vazirani (SV) sources with arbitrarily limited measurement independence.
+Our result shows that device-independent randomness amplification is possible for arbitrarily biased SV sources and from almost separable states.
+Finally, we introduce a family of Hardy tests for maximally entangled states of local dimension $4, 8$ as the potential candidates for DI randomness extraction to certify up to the maximum possible $2 \log d$ bits of global randomness.